xibosignage/xibo-manual/source/en/simple_scheduling.md

 ***How can I see what will be shown on a Display at a specific point in time?***

-Use Agenda from the range filter to see a precise representation of what Layouts/Campaigns will be shown on a selected Display.
+Use Agenda to see a precise representation of what Layouts/Campaigns will be shown on a selected Display.
 Use the slider to pinpoint the exact time of day to view.